Skip to main content

 Glenveagh is a remote and hauntingly beautiful wilderness, with unlimited opportunities to explore and experience nature.

-Le Chéile don Dúlra (Together for Nature) 16 – 24 May 2025
+Le Chéile don Dúlra (Together for Nature) 17 – 24 May 2026

 Join us in our festival of events to highlight the landscape, its history, people, nature and conservation, with a special emphasis on the arts.
-The park will act as a venue to bring together professionals working for nature, artists, facilitators, musicians and film makers along with our own staff.
+The park will act as a venue to bring together professionals working for nature, artists, facilitators, musicians and craftspeople along with our own staff.
 Everyone visiting the park during the festival will experience a special atmosphere and meaningful encounter with what it means to be in a National Park, part of the Natura 2000 Network – the largest nature protection network in the world!

 Glenveagh is serviced by the Local Link Route No. 971 between Burtonport and Letterkenny several times a day.
 Why not leave the car at home and join us in thinking sustainably during the week.